PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 After taking a look at how `poll` is structured, it becomes clear why futures do not make progress until polled for the first time.

 Note that instead of having a stack, each task holds only the data necessary to transition to the next state.
-Having lightweight tasks allows the runtime to handle huge numbers of concurrent operations at once.
+Having lightweight tasks allows the runtime to handle huge numbers of concurrent operations at once with less memory.
 This type of coroutines is known as stackless because unlike goroutines they do not need a stack to hold data necessary to complete the computation.

 ## Tokio